-Being involved in the criminal justice system can be confusing and difficult to understand.
+Being involved in the criminal justice system can be a confusing and difficult to understand.
 Whether issued a citation for a misdemeanor offense or arrested for a more serious crime, the days, weeks and months following can be intimidating for anyone who has not experienced the system before.
 This blog will generally cover what can be expected, although there are exceptions.

 Being charged with a criminal offense may begin either by receiving a citation or by arrest.
 Individuals who are cited for a criminal offense, or offenses, are generally permitted to be released following receipt of the citation.
 A court date is provided and the individual is expected to appear.